patrocinio/cloud-private-bootcamp/Labs_development/Lab-Console-Treasure-Hunt_DJM.md

 1. What should you do with the commands that are displayed here?

-Close the **Configure client** dialog box
+Close the **Configure client** dialog box.

 #### End of Lab Review
-  In this lab exercise you became familiar with the IBM Cloud Private Administration Console by completing a Treasure Hunt.
+  In this lab exercise, you explored the IBM Cloud Private Administration Console by completing a Treasure Hunt.
 You learned about:
-  - The ICP Admin Console dashboard.
+  - The ICP Admin Console dashboard
-  - Nodes and Namespaces, Deployments, StatefulSets, DaemonSets, Services and Ingress
+  - Nodes, Namespaces, Deployments, StatefulSets, DaemonSets, Services, and Ingress
-  - Helm Charts.
+  - Helm Charts
   - Storage, Monitoring and Alerts

 ## End of Lab Exercise